JohnCCarpenter/ChessSoftware/README.md

  - put my opponents king in check
  - end the game by putting my opponents king in checkmate

- - save a game's position to continue later (after entering quit)
+ - ~~save a game's position to continue later (after entering quit)~~
- - load a previously saved game based on who was playing it
+ - ~~load a previously saved game based on who was playing it~~

  - save a game's move order to review later
  - see my record under a particular username

+ - control the pieces in the game through a graphical user interface